Frederick North, 5th Earl of Guilford: Governor of Ceylon

 He served as first British Governor of Ceylon from 1798 to 1805.
 North built his official residence, the Doric Bungalow, near the Mannar Sea according to his own plan; he himself used to supervise the pearl fishery, which at that time provided a substantial income for the British.

 In 1817, he succeeded his elder brother as fifth Earl of Guilford.

 Ionian Academy

+It is worthy of note that his father, Frederick North, was the Chancellor of the University of Oxford for twenty years, between 1772 and 1792.
 In 1824, North established the Ionian Academy on the island of Corfu, which was under British control as part of the United States of the Ionian Islands.
-It was the first University to be established in modern Greece.
+This was the first University to be established in what, a few years later, would become modern Greece.
 In this context, he financed the studies in France (at Ecole polytechnique) of Giovanni Carandino, the founder of the modern Greek mathematics.
 The academy has now closed but a statue of the Earl stands on the island.
 A library and a street are also named after him.